Military, Veterans and Families

 If you have at least 90 days of aggregate active duty service after Sept.
 10, 2001 and are still on active duty, or are an honorably discharged veteran or were discharged with a service-connected disability after 30 days, you may be eligible for this VA-administered program.

-Under this bill, you may receive:
+Under this benefit, you may receive:

 • Tuition and fees payment (paid directly to the school) not to exceed the tuition and fees at the most expensive state Institution of Higher Learning (IHL)